 The general rule pursuant to the Clery Act is that crimes reported to pastoral or professional counselors are included in Clery "exemptions."
 Where such exemptions apply, those crimes will not be included in Clery Act statistics unless voluntarily provided for use in the Annual Security Report by such counselors.
-There are no LECOM employees, including the Directors of Behavioral Health at LECOM Erie and LECOM Bradenton, who provide officially sanctioned confidential counseling at LECOM.
+There are no LECOM employees (including the Directors of Behavioral Health at LECOM Erie and LECOM Bradenton) who provide officially sanctioned confidential counseling at LECOM.
 With no officially recognized pastoral or counseling service exemptions at LECOM, there are no written procedures to encourage pastoral or professional counselors to report Clery crimes to the LECOM Department of Police and Security.
 Behavioral Health personnel employed by LECOM are also Campus Security Authorities.
-There are no LECOM recognized non-campus student organizations.